ksatirli/katacoda-scenarios/codifying-trust/step2/text.md

 In this step, we will carry out two tasks:

-1.)
-Add a version identifier for the `random` Provider.
+1. Add a version identifier for the `random` Provider

-2.)
-Add a version requirement for Terraform.
+2. Add a version requirement for Terraform

 ---